minte9/designpatterns-java/README.md

 # Observer Pattern

 - An object (Publisher/Subject) maintain a list of its dependents (subscribers/observers)
-- The Publisher notifies subscribers automatically when any state changes
+- The Subject notifies subscribers when any state changes
-- It calls one of observers method
+- It calls one of observers method (update())

 ## Example - Exchange Rate App